multiversx/mx-docs/docs/sdk-and-tools/sdk-nestjs/sdk-nestjs-monitoring.md

 ## MetricsModule and MetricsService

 `MetricsModule` is a [Nestjs Module](https://docs.nestjs.com/modules) responsible for aggregating metrics data through `MetricsService` and exposing them to be consumed by Prometheus. `MetricsService` is extensible, you can define and aggregate your own metrics and expose them.
 By default it exposes a set of metrics created by the interceptors specified [here](#interceptors).
-Most of the Multiversx packages expose metrics by default through this service, for example [@multiversx/sdk-nestjs-redis](https://www.npmjs.com/package/@multiversx/sdk-nestjs-redis) automatically tracks the execution time of each redis query, overall redis health and much more, and expose sends them to `metricsService`.
+Most of the Multiversx packages expose metrics by default through this service.
+For example [@multiversx/sdk-nestjs-redis](https://www.npmjs.com/package/@multiversx/sdk-nestjs-redis) automatically tracks the execution time of each redis query, overall redis health and much more, by leveraging the `MetricsService`.

 [comment]: # (mx-context-auto)